arangodb/docs/3.5/graphs-smart-graphs-management.md

 **Examples**

-Create a SmartGraph, then delete the edge definition:
+Create a SmartGraph, then delete the edge definition and drop the edge collection:

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline smartGraphModify4_cluster